-Madeline has a special interest in nonsuicidal self-injury (NSSI), with her PhD exploring the psychosocial determinants of the acts and functions of NSSI convened in 2018.
+Madeline is a Clinical Psychologist with a special interest in nonsuicidal self-injury (NSSI), with her PhD exploring the psychosocial determinants of the acts and functions of NSSI convened in 2018.
 She has been invited to present the results of her research at numerous renowned mental health conferences, including the International Mental Health Conference and the Australasian Conference of Child Trauma.
 Madeline has also published several peer-reviewed papers in international mental health journals.

 At Nillumbik Community Health Service, she was the Project Officer on the Managing Deliberate Self Harm Project, and produced the original and widely disseminated "From Harm to Calm: Understanding & Responding to Deliberate Self-Harm" information resources for young people engaging in NSSI and those who support them.
 In this role she also co-developed and co-facilitated the 12 week From Harm To Calm therapeutic group.